bingis-khan/KindaC/README.md

 ## current

 - typeclass constraints
+  - including the funny declaration, where it looks like a type, but it's actually a typeclass.
 - associated types

 Not sure about ALGO tho.
 Maybe I'll reannotate code with this.
 Most of the docs are in separate text files in doc/compiler/ and a small minority in doc/design/.